 Although we may consider it a food ingredient rather than a health product, it could serve us well to change this perspective; cayenne has been used around the world as a medicine for hundreds of years.

-This life saving pepper contains a substance called capsaicin, which is capable of raising the body’s temperature; we all know how it feels when you bite down on a hot chilli pepper – that feeling of intense burning heat your mouth isn’t one you forget easily!
+This life-saving pepper contains a substance called capsaicin, which is capable of raising the body’s temperature; we all know how it feels when you bite down on a hot chilli pepper – that feeling of intense burning heat in your mouth isn’t one you forget easily!

 Cayenne pepper helps poor circulation